mariiabates/Battleship/readme.md

  ## BATTLESHIPS
-The project was implemented as part of an academic assignment according to the specifications below.
+The project was implemented on my own as part of an academic assignment and received the highest score.
+Originally it was developed in a separate uni branch and further imported in this repository.
+All commits on behalf of Maria Soloveva are mine.

+Project files:
+`battleships.py` -- run this file to play the game without visualisation (was developed with respect to the functions and data structures specified below);
+`extension.py` -- run this file to play the game with a CLI visualisation implemented using NumPy (`battleships.py` is also required in the same directory);
+`test_battleships.py` -- tests used in development (admittedely, some of them were blown out of proportion to cover the required number of tests).

  ## General idea of the assignment